jintonic/geant4/visualization/HepRepFile/README.md

 1. download and run [Docker][] Desktop
 2. for Mac and Windows users: run an [X11][] server ([XQuartz][] for Mac, [MobaXterm][] for Windows)
 3. for Mac and Linux users: run `xhost +` in a terminal
-4. save <https://github.com/jintonic/geant4/raw/refs/heads/main/compose.yml> in a folder, in that folder, run
+4. save <https://github.com/jintonic/geant4/raw/refs/heads/main/compose.yml> in a folder that contains the `G4Data*.heprep` file that you want to view, in that folder, run

 ```sh
 docker compose run --rm heprapp